kethakav/rainmeter-editor-releases/README.md

    - Click on "More info".
    - Click on "Run anyway".

-## Early Version Notice

-This is still an early version of Rainmeter Editor, and more features will be added in the future.
-Stay tuned for updates!

 ## Join Our Community

 Join our community on [Discord](https://discord.gg/tzY82KkS4H) to get support, share your creations, and connect with other Rainmeter enthusiasts.